Monthly Archives: September 2019

 I was lucky that the hotel was quiet the week of Labor Day.
 The weather was not that pleasant to the oncoming Hurricane Dorian.
 The waves were rough and the skies dark with slight break for a little sun.
 When I arrived at the hotel since it was midweek right before Labor Day, the hotel was not that busy and I went right up to my room.

 After settling in, it was off to put my feet in the beach.
-Well not for long because Hurricane Dorian was churning up the surf at the beach and with no life guards and that strong current it was not advised to go near the water.
+Well not for long because Hurricane Dorian was churning up the surf at the beach and with no lifeguards and that strong current it was not advised to go near the water.
 I just let the surf that hit the beach go up to my feet and even that was rough.
 Those waves went to the middle of the beach.
 Still the water was cool and refreshing and felt so good after a long trip.

 I walked around the stores and shops that are normally closed at the holidays by the shore and finally got to go into places that I had wanted to visit for the last three seasons.
-This lead me to a long walk to Washington Mall, the main shopping district to walk around the stores there.
+This led me to a long walk to Washington Mall, the main shopping district to walk around the stores there.
 At least I knew where all the beach goers were who abandoned the rough waves of the shore.
 The place was mobbed with people having lunch or an early dinner or eating ice cream and relaxing on the benches.

 Washington Street Mall in Cape May